 #1 Potency & Lethality

-Fentanyl is 100 times stronger than morphine.
+Fentanyl is 100 times stronger than Opioid Pain Medication.
 That’s impressive enough, but some variants of fentanyl, such as carfentanil are 10,000 stronger.
 You read that right.
 Is it likely that a craving addict will be able to tell the difference between fentanyl and carfentanil?
 They’re both off-white powders, after all.

 While a lethal dose of heroin for most people is several grams, it takes less than one gram of carfentanil to kill.

 If you’re concerned that a loved one may be experimenting with fentanyl, listen for these street names.
 Some folks use these as code names.